Anterior knee pain.

 - Intact menisci and cruciate ligaments.

 Osgood-shlatter disease or tibial osteochondritis is a traction apophysitis of the patellar tendon near its insertion within the tibial tuberosity.
 Osgood-Shlatter disease is a clinical diagnosis and is the most common cause of anterior knee pain in adolescents.
-The diagnostic hallmark is distal patellar tendinosis with incresed fluid signal around and deep infra-patellar bursitis as well as osseous oedema of the tibial tuberosity.
+The diagnostic hallmark is distal patellar tendinosis with incresed fluid signal around and deep infra-patellar bursitis as well as osseous edema of the tibial tuberosity.

 The case is courtesy of Dr. Basma Saber & Dr. Mohammed ElBeialy.